Jonaddo/Matlab_sandbox/Quantitative_Risk_Management/README.md

 # About this folder
 This was an option project in the class Financial Econometrics.
-This project shows how to compute different types of Value at Risk and also the portfolio sensitivity to its different components.
+This project shows how to compute different types of Value at Risk, Expected Shortfall and also the portfolio's risk measure sensitivity to its different components.

 # Portfolio composition
 The portfolio is constructed with only three stocks (Banca Monte dei Paschi di Siena, Deutsche Bank and Credit Suisse) and is equally weighted, i.e. w = 1/3 for every stocks.